-Situated along a six-mile stretch of rugged coastline lie the impossibly pretty villages of the Cinque Terre.
+Situated along a six-mile stretch of rugged coastline lie the impossibly pretty villages of the Cinque Terre, arguably the most famous area of the Italian Riviera.
 A chain of five small (cinque) towns full of colourful houses and vineyards, clinging impossibly to the steep cliffs.
 At the water's edge you will find quaint little harbours full of fishing boats and idyllic waterside restaurants.
 This beautiful region is popular with both walkers and those looking for a relaxing break.

 What to do

 A trip to this truly unique part of the world is all about exploring and taking in the ambience of this breath-taking area.
 Almost cut off from the real world via road, they have developed in a unique fashion.
 As such, getting around can prove to be quite a challenge!

 One of the easiest and most popular ways to get around is by train.
 The coastal line connects the five official Cinque Terre towns.
 Journeys are short and ticket prices low, trains run every hour or so, so plan ahead for your next connection.
 For the more adventurous it is possible to walk the whole chain along the mountain footpaths in about six hours, although many hikers like to spread the trip over several days, stopping off to enjoy the towns along the way.